know-ai/PyIAC/docs/dbmodels.md

 # Database Models

-The entity relational diagram for PyHades database models is shown as follow:
+The entity relational diagram for PyIAC database models is shown as follow:

 ![ERD Database Models](img/erd.png)

-PyHades has the following tables:
+PyIAC has the following tables:

 - Tags: It stores the information to define tags.
 - TagValue: It stores the timeserie database for historian.